anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter07.md

 ## 7.1 Introduction
 To create an Infrastructure as a Service (IaaS) cloud requires the provisioning and deployment of the underlying infrastructure (compute, networking and storage) and deployment, configuration and management of the necessary software on the infrastructure; in the process of deploying the software, configuration of the infrastructure may also need to be performed.

-Instead of deploying the infrastructure components and services manually, the current best practice is to write *code* (Infrastructure as Code, IaC) to define, provision, deploy, configure and manage the IaaS cloud infrastructure and services.
-IaC tools allows the entire provisioning, configuration and management processes to be automated.
+Instead of deploying the infrastructure components and services manually, the current best practice is to write *code* (Infrastructure as Code, IaC - see section 7.4.4 below) to define, provision, deploy, configure and manage the IaaS cloud infrastructure and services.
+IaC tools allow the entire provisioning, configuration and management processes to be automated.
 The desired state of the infrastructure and services is represented in a set of human readable, machine executable, and version-controlled files.
 With version control, it is easy to roll back to an older version and have access to the history of all committed changes.

 The provisioning of the infrastructure is typically performed by provisioning tools while the deployment of the software and the configuration of the software, and where needed the infrastructure, falls in the domain of configuration management tools.
 A single tool may support both provisioning and configuration management.

 Operators may choose certain paradigms with respect to how they provision and configure their IaaS cloud.
 These paradigms will drive the selection of the provisioning and configuration tools.
-In this chapter we will discuss the capabilities of provisioning and configuration management systems; some Open Source tools may be mentioned but their capabilities are beyond the scope of this chapter.
+In this chapter we will discuss the capabilities of provisioning and configuration management systems; some open-source tools may be mentioned but their capabilities are beyond the scope of this chapter.

+<a name="7.1.1"></a>
-##### Procedural versus Declarative code
+### 7.1.1 Procedural versus Declarative code
 The procedural style IaC tools require code that specifies how to achieve the desired state.
 Whilst the declarative style IaC tools require code that specifies the desired state (what not how).
 The major difference between the two styles emerges when changes to the desired state are required.
 In the procedural style, the change is coded in terms of the difference between the desired and current states while in the declarative style the new desired state is specified.
 In the procedural style since the state difference has to be coded, a new code file has to be created for each change; in the declarative style the existing code file is updated with the new state information.
 In the declarative style knowledge of the current state is not required.
 In the procedural style, knowledge of the current state has to be manually figured by tracing the created code files and the order in which they were applied.

+<a name="7.1.2"></a>
-##### Mutable versus Immutable infrastructure
+### 7.1.2 Mutable versus Immutable infrastructure
 In the mutable infrastructure paradigm, software updates are made in place.
-Over time this can lead to configuration drift where each server becomes slightly different from all other servers.
+Over time this can lead to configuration drift where each server becomes slightly different from other servers.
 In the immutable infrastructure paradigm, new servers are deployed with the new software version and then the old servers are undeployed.

 <a name="7.2"></a>
 ## 7.2 Cloud Infrastructure and VIM configuration management
 In the Reference Model, [Chapter 9 Configuration and Lifecycle Management]( ../../../ref_model/chapters/chapter09.md#92-configuration-and-lifecycle-management) defines the functions of Configuration and Life Cycle Management (LCM).
-To operate and manage a scalable cloud, that minimizes operational costs, requires tools that incorporates systems for automated provisioning and deployment, and managing configurations that ensures the correctness and integrity of the deployed and configured systems.
+To operate and manage a scalable cloud, that minimises operational costs, requires tools that incorporate systems for automated provisioning and deployment, and managing configurations that ensures the correctness and integrity of the deployed and configured systems.

 <a name="7.2.1"></a>
 ### 7.2.1.
 Provisioning